Inventory, lb : 0

 This item was last sold on : 12/29/19

 Romerito is a multi-branched, leafy shrub with elongated, woody stems and thin, narrow leaves.
 The light brown stems are fibrous and tough, considered inedible, but the slender green leaves are tender with a succulent consistency.
 Romerito leaves have a soft, smooth, and semi-fleshy feel and look similar to the needles of a rosemary plant, extending along the entire stem.
 Each leaf can range from 1 to 2 centimeters in length and has a blade-like appearance with a small point at one end.
 Romerito is crisp and bears a naturally salty, vegetal flavor combined with slightly sour, citrus-like undertones.

-Seepweed, or Romerito, is available in the late fall and early winter months.
+Romerito is generally planted in the late fall and harvested in the early winter.

 Recipes that include Romerito (Seepweed).
 One is easiest, three is harder.